 - If the vote is at a chapter meeting, the opportunity to vote should be announced with the notice of the meeting.
 The notice should be sent at least 30 days prior to the meeting.
 (60-90 days’ notice is recommended.) ¾ of those present and voting must vote in favor of the charter amendment.

-- If you do not give 30 days’ notice of the vote, 100% of the ballots returned or completed must be favorable.
+- If you do not give 30 days’ notice of the vote, 100 percent of the ballots returned or completed must be favorable.

 7. Chapter should begin informing potential candidates about Sigma Theta Tau International perhaps through an informational meeting.
 This should make recruiting new members easier once final approval for the at-large chapter is given.